Sanix-Darker/tidi/README.md

 ![screen2](./readme-resources/size2.png)

-## DIsclaimer
+## Disclaimer

-I made this project for a specific need who is the need of lite 'live chat' on some platform twitter from a twitter space, the final idea was to come up with a web extension that could be allow to have the chat on any page with the right room, that's why the project was first called ttspch (standign for twitter space chat)... well.., i decided to change it due to the impossible pronounciation thing....
+I made this project for a specific need, that was a lite 'live chat' on some platform like twitter from the "twitter space" feature, the final idea was then to come up with a web extension that could allow chatting all over the internet with a single roomkey and an username, that's why the project was first called ttspch (standing for twitter space chat)... well.., i decided to change it due to the impossible pronounciation thing....

 ![demo](./readme-resources/demo.png)

-The [DEMO is available HERE](https://sanix-darker.github.io/tidi/dist/), after running the service locally, enter the settings(roomKey and username) and you're good to go...

 ## Requirements

-- node/npm
+- node/npm (for dev)
-- go
+- go (for dev)
-- Docker (optional for the prod)
+- Docker (for the prod)

 ## CLI Commands

-The backend should be running first before the backend...
+The backend should be running first before the frontend ...

 ### Back End

-The service is running on port `:1324`

 #### Prod